Computer Terms

 Default Directory.

 Black hole.
-Default directory is where all files that you need
+Default directory is where all files that you need disappear to.

 Error message.

-Terse, baffling remark used by programmers to place blame on users for
+Terse, baffling remark used by programmers to place blame on users for the program's shortcomings.

-feature is used correctly, users are able to navigate through a series
+The feature that assists in generating more questions.
+When the help feature is used correctly, users are able to navigate through a series of Help screens and end up where they started from without learning anything.

 Ceilings - Drop - Acustical - Suspended - Tiles - Grid